daviddalpiaz/r4sl/index.md

 When possible, it would be best to always access the text online to be sure you are using the most up-to-date version.
 Also, the html version provides additional features such as changing text size, font, and colors.
 If you are in need of a local copy, a [**pdf version** is continuously maintained](http://daviddalpiaz.github.io/r4sl/r4sl.pdf).

 Since this book is under active development you may encounter errors ranging from typos, to broken code, to poorly explained topics.
 If you do, please let us know!
 Simply send an email and we will make the changes as soon as possible. (`dalpiaz2 AT illinois DOT edu`) Or, if you know RMarkdown and are familiar with GitHub, [make a pull request and fix an issue yourself!](https://github.com/daviddalpiaz/r4sl) This process is partially automated by the edit button in the top-left corner of the html version.
 If your suggestion or fix becomes part of the book, you will be added to the list at the end of this chapter.
 We'll also link to your GitHub account, or personal website upon request.

+You will often see "**TODO**" scattered throughout the text.
+These are mostly notes for internal use, but give the reader some idea of what development is still to come.

 ## Conventions